CollectionBuilder/collectionbuilder.github.io/CODE_OF_CONDUCT.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If any community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+Community organizers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban (temporarily or permanently) any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful without warning (and without refund in the case of a paid event).

 ## Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible at (Collection Builder general email), which is maintained by ---- (who will have access to this email?).
-To report an issue involving either of these community organizers, please notify ---- (who will be listed here?
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify community organizers as soon as possible at (Collection Builder general email), which is maintained by -- (who will have access to this email?).
+To report an issue involving either of these community organizers, please notify -- (who will be listed here?
 Example: https://github.com/dib-lab/khmer/blob/master/CODE_OF_CONDUCT.rst)

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Community organizers are obligated to uphold confidentiality with regard to the reporter of an incident.